 Ameren Missouri, the Missouri Department of Conservation and the World Bird Sanctuary are working together to use their diverse resources to protect and preserve the wildlife of the heartland.
 The peregrine falcon project is the latest result of these efforts.
-It began with the installation of the nesting box in 2013 at the Ameren Missouri Sioux Energy Center (view video
+Learn more about the installation of the nesting box and camera at the Ameren Missouri Sioux Energy Center (view video

 - Ameren Missouri

 Ameren Missouri, in conjunction with the Missouri Department of Conservation and the World Bird Sanctuary, is providing a nesting box for peregrine falcons at the Sioux Energy Center, located 700 ft. above the ground.
 The project is part of Ameren Missouri's ongoing commitment to being responsible stewards of the environment.